 We contacted our GP in September 2020 and things then happened very quickly.
 We’d started treatment by December of that year.

-As part of the pre-treatment process, we had a telephone appointment with Dr Tim Child at the Oxford Fertility clinic.
+As part of the pre-treatment process, we had a telephone appointment with our consultant at TFP Oxford Fertility.
 He talked us through everything and agreed to do a programme of treatment on the NHS.

 The Oxford team couldn’t have been friendlier or more sensitive.
 They answered all our questions without hesitation – they were just brilliant.
-Also, I didn’t realise how senior Dr Child was until I saw him being interviewed on the BBC!
+Also, I didn’t realise how senior our consultant was until I saw him being interviewed on the BBC!

 Getting to and from the clinic was easy for us.
 We live in Chipping Norton and my husband knows every shortcut in the county.